 Pisa beaches and sea

-The sea is only 10 km from the town.
-It would be a shame not to visit at least one beach.
+The sea is only 10 km away, so it would be a shame not to visit at least one beach.
 It may not have the most beautiful beaches in Italy, but you won’t be disappointed either.

 In addition, some of the beaches around Pisa have been awarded the Blue Flag in recent years.
 It is awarded to beaches that have met strict standards for cleanliness, service and environmental friendliness.